-I reached Surfal and quickly untied his bridle, slapping his hindquarter and jumping on his back to make our escape.
+I reached Surfal and quickly untied his bridle, slapped his hindquarter, and jumped on his back to make our escape.
 The soldier struggled, so I quickly reached around and pulled him on as well.

-Behind us, I saw the Worgen coming, at least a dozen of them, and they were moving faster than I could have realized.
+Behind us, I saw the creatures coming, at least a dozen of them, and they were moving faster than I could have realized.

 “Let’s roll!”
 I shouted.

-We darted down the main road, heading along the southern route in a desperate attempt to reach Amberpine Lodge, but the Worgen were moving fast and our horses were heavily loaded with supplies, armor, and in Surfal’s case, two riders.
+We darted down the main road, heading along the southern route in a desperate attempt to reach Birchwood Lodge, but the lycanthrope were moving fast and our horses were heavily loaded with supplies, armor, and in Surfal’s case, two riders.

 We weren’t going to escape.

-I saw one of the creatures make a valiant jump for Christine’s horse, and then I saw a mace, formed of pure Light, swing down through the air and slam the creature across the face, sending it spiraling off the road.
+I saw one of the creatures make a valiant jump for Christine’s horse, and then I saw a mace, covered in the glowing power of luminescent magic, swing down through the air and slam the creature across the face.
+The creature went spiraling off the road with an agonizing yelp.

-The mace dissipated and two more Worgen closed in fast.
+The mace’s glow dissipated and two more Worgen closed in fast.